aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 You will also receive an SNS notification when this process is complete.

+As a safety measure, the EventBridge rule that starts this workflow will be deleted if the StepFunction state machine is triggered more than 5 times in 5 minutes.
+You can increase this limit by updating the 'threshold' property of the **alarm** variable in _doc-processing-stack.ts_.
+If you do increase the threshold, be sure to run `cdk deploy` after your changes are saved.

 ## Updating the languages
 If you'd like to add languages to the solution, update the __exitPaths__ variable in _doc-processing-stack.ts_ to add your languages of choice.
 You will also need to update the __LANGUAGE_FOLDERS__ and __LANGUAGE_CODES__ variables in _translate.py_, as well as the Bedrock model prompt in *claude_prompt.py*.

 If you would like to change the intial folder names on creation, update _createS3folder.py_ as well.

+**When updating the languages, please follow ALL of the steps above before testing the workflow.**

 ## Changing Output Format
 This project uses [pandoc](https://pandoc.org/) to create .html and .docx outputs.
 However, you can change your output file to be any file type that is supported by pandoc.

 ## Destroying the Stack
-From the root directory run ```cdk destroy```.
-Any documents uploaded to the S3 buckets will be deleted when the stack is destroyed.
+1. From the root directory run ```cdk destroy```. **Any documents uploaded to the S3 buckets will be deleted when the stack is destroyed.**
-Delete the docstandardizationstack-mys3trails S3 bucket.
+2. Delete the docstandardizationstack-mys3trails S3 bucket.
+This can be done via the console or by running